 MATH A260: (required for Environmental Studies majors; optional for Environmental Science majors) normally requires a MATH A257 prerequisite and LORA prevents registration in the class without it.
-You, however, don't need the prerequisite.
-If you want to register for MATH A260 (without completing MATH A257) please contact Christine Murphey and she will register you for the course.
+You, however, do not need the prerequisite.
+If you want to register for MATH A260 (without completing MATH A257) contact your adviser or the Director and they will register you for the course.

-Math options: if MATH A241 OR MATH A260 are not being offered and you are close to graduation, PSYCH A303 (Statistics and Methods) and DECS B205 (Business Statistics) have been used as substitutes although both have prerequisites.
+Math options: if MATH A241 or MATH A260 are not being offered and you are close to graduation, PSYCH A303 (Statistics and Methods) and DECS B205 (Business Statistics) have been used as substitutes although both have prerequisites.
 Also, departments offering these courses give preference to their majors.
 Please contact your adviser prior to your senior year registration if this is your case.
 You may be advised to take an equivalent class at Tulane.

 Ecology and Evolution Requirement for Environmental Studies Majors: LORA will not allow you to register for BIOL A208 without having taken BIOL A108 as a prerequisite.
 Social Science and Humanities track Environmental Studies majors are not required to take this prerequisite.
-Please contact Christine Murphey and she will register you for the course.
+Please contact the Director and they will register you for the course.

-Additional Course Offerings for Credit: Consult your adviser to learn which "experimental" courses will also count toward major concentration or minor requirements, even if they aren't listed on your DPCL or tracking sheet.
+Additional Course Offerings for Credit: Consult your adviser to learn which "experimental" courses will also count toward major concentration or minor requirements, even if they are not listed on your DPCL or tracking sheet.
 Watch for e-mails about these courses before registration.